Memorial Park, Houston: History

 From 1917 to 1923, the land where the park currently exists was the site of Camp Logan, a U.S. Army training camp named after Illinois U.S. Senator and Civil War General John A. Logan.
 During World War I, the training camp was located on the far west boundaries of Houston.
 After the war in early 1924, Will and Mike Hogg, purchased 1503 acre of former Camp Logan land and sold the area to the city at cost.
 In May 1924, the City of Houston took ownership of the land to be used as a "memorial" park, dedicated to the memory of soldiers who lost their lives in the war.
 The park is adjacent to the Camp Logan, Crestwood, and Rice Military neighborhoods.

 On April 25, 2018, philanthropists Rich and Nancy Kinder through their foundation, the Kinder Foundation, pledged $70 million to the Memorial Park Conservancy to accelerate redevelopment and restoration work.
+This enabled the next phase of implementation of the master plan by Nelson Byrd Woltz, including the Eastern Glades and the Land Bridge and Prairie.